 When you are selected we ask you to register online, provide a letter of introduction* signed by your international commissioner and ask you to sign a declaration of integrity (both formats are provided by us)

 When your recommendation is approved, your registration is finalized.
 We ask you to pay your camp fee before your arrival at the Haarlem Jamborette.
 We are looking forward to meeting soon!

 For staff members, the camp fee for the Jamborette is €125,-.
 Included in this fee are:

-IST members need to submit a recommendation from their NSO (National Scout Organization), or from their county/regional scout organization.
-This recommendation needs to be printed with proper letterhead, need to state the proof of membership and the recommendation itself.
+IST members need to submit a recommendation from their NSO (National Scout Organization).
+This consists of a letter of introduction provided by us to be signed by your international commissioner.
+We also ask you to sign a declaration of integrity bases on the code of conduct from the Dutch Scout organization.
+Both signed documents need to be e-mailed to us before the camp and we would like to receive the original documents from you on arrival at the camp site.
 We ask every volunteer to provide such a proof of good conduct as we clearly have huge responsibility towards our participants.